-Restaurant Performance Index fell 2.3% in February
+Restaurant Performance Index increased 0.4% in October

 Read the full RPI report.